 This is actually a serious article, although I accept that you may have your doubts ….

-When the Virgin Red app launched earlier this year as the new ‘home’ for your Virgin Points, the ability to redeem your points at Greggs became – for better or worse – the highest profile redemption.
+When the Virgin Red app launched two years ago as the new ‘home’ for your Virgin Points, the ability to redeem your points at Greggs became – for better or worse – the highest profile redemption.